tendermint/spec/rfc/006-backfill-blocks.md

 - Greater flexibility over the data that a node has.
 This makes it easier to become a node with full history.
-- Ensures that a state synced node has the adequate block history before being involved in consensus.
+- Ensures a minimum block history invariant.

 ### Negative